 Mount Aloysius College is committed to providing a variety of services to improve our students’ overall wellness.

-Our Licensed Counselor offers a broad range of confidential services that address the psychological, educational, developmental, and social needs of our students.
-Our counselor will help students learn better ways to cope with their stressors and establish goals that will enhance their overall academic and personal experience.
+Our Licensed Counselors offers a broad range of confidential services that address the psychological, educational, developmental, and social needs of our students.
+Our counselors will help students learn better ways to cope with their stressors and establish goals that will enhance their overall academic and personal experience.